 - Create a multimedia product on the issue under discussion.
-The creative product should stimulate critical reflection and dialogue through the use of music, film, personal stories, interviews, newspaper clippings, photos, art, and/or any other relevant material or resources.
+The creative product should last for 75 minutes and should stimulate critical reflection and dialogue through the use of music, film, personal stories, interviews, newspaper clippings, photos, art, and/or any other relevant material or resources.
 Students must be cognizant of any copyright issues that may arise in the use of these materials and credit materials as appropriate.
-Students will provide a copy of the e-file of the multimedia product to the instructor on the day of the presentation. - Choose one reading that will add to their classmates' understanding of the subject.
-A link to this reading will be posted on Blackboard by March 18
+Work as a group on creating a draft outline and agenda and share with instructor electronically two weeks prior to seminar.
+Students will provide a copy of the final e-file of the multimedia product to the instructor on the day of the presentation. - Choose one reading that will add to their classmates' understanding of the subject.
+A link to this reading should be posted on BB two weeks prior to seminar.
+ALL STUDENTS HAVE TO READ ASSIGNED READINGS FOR THE SEMINAR.

 - Provide a handout that will be posted electronically for classmates' use.
 The handout may include links to resources that will further their understanding of the topic.
 The handout should be posted to Blackboard by the Sunday before the seminar date. - Assume a leadership role in the seminar preparation and presentation.
 Leadership will be demonstrated by the students' ability to function as experts with reference to the topic and on their ability to support, monitor, and evaluate classmates' learning.
 It is their job to ensure that all classmates have participation opportunities.
+All members of group should assume a leadership positon during the seminar.

 There will be group planning time for the seminar during class; however, the seminar leadership team will need to collaborate outside of class, as well.
-A detailed plan and agenda for the seminar must be submitted electronically by the start of class on March 25.
+Again a detailed plan and agenda for the seminar must be submitted electronically two weeks prior to seminar.